 Screening

 We also conduct screenings for Autism for individuals who are concerned that they or their child may shows signs of Autism but who do not want a full diagnostic assessment.
 We use the same tools for screens as those use for diagnostic assessments.
-A full detailed report will not be provided but a memo or short summary report can be requested.
+A full detailed report will not be provided but a memo can be requested.

 Others